-I love butter pecan cookies; I love the way they melt in your mouth; I love the taste of pecans, and of course the taste of butter.
-This recipe is adapted from a recipe in Everyday Food magazine.
-Note to self: follow directions!
-I forgot to flatten the cookies until they were about half-way done baking, so they didn’t turn out quite as pretty as they could have.
-Still, they lasted about an hour here.
+I love butter pecan cookies!
+I love the way they melt in your mouth.
+I love the taste of pecans, and of course the taste of butter.
+These cookies lasted about an hour here.

 By the way, here's a tip I learned over lunch with Bay Area pastry chef Shuna Fish Lydon of Eggbeater.
-Cream the butter first.
-Then add sugar and cream them together.
+Beat the butter first.
+Then add sugar and beat them together.
 This is the way it is supposed to be done.
 (Thanks Shuna!)

-2 With an electric mixer, cream butter for about a minute.
-Add 1/3 cup sugar and cream until light, about 1 minute more.
+With an electric mixer, beat the butter for about a minute.
+Add 1/3 cup sugar and beat until light, about 1 minute more.
 Beat in vanilla, salt, and flour, scraping down sides of bowl, just until dough comes together.
 Fold in pecans.

-3 Separate dough into 12 pieces; squeeze dough to shape into balls.
-Roll in sugar.
+Separate dough into 12 pieces; shape dough into walnut-sized balls.
 Place, 3 inches apart, on a baking sheet.

-4 Gently flatten with the bottom of a glass (reshape sides if necessary).
-Sprinkle with sugar.
+Gently flatten with the bottom of a glass:

-5 Bake until golden brown, rotating sheet halfway through, about 15 minutes.
-Sprinkle with more sugar.
+rotating sheet halfway through, about 16 minutes.
 Cool cookies on a wire rack.